UPDATE Jan. 20, 2021: Please read this updated permissions statement from the Sovereign Grace Music blog.

-If you use a copyrighted recording of a song during your live stream, it’s still possible the streaming platform you use will claim your video for monetization, resulting in disabling your video.
+If you use a copyrighted recording of a song during your live stream, it’s still possible the streaming platform you use will claim your video for monetization.
+Please do not dispute these claims unless they result in disabling your video (which is rare).
 This is especially true for YouTube and Facebook.
-If this happens, you may need to dispute the claim and let them know that you have our permission as the publisher to use our songs in any of the formats stated above.
+If this happens, please let us know and send us the URL to your video so we can investigate.

 I’d suggest waiting to stream or post your video until Sunday morning to avoid the possibility of your video being disabled before your church has a chance to watch it!

 A License Still Might be a Good Idea

 Although you have our permission to use our songs without a license until the end of December, it’s still a good idea to obtain the CCLI Church Copyright License with the Streaming License add-on during this season to protect your church and cooperate with copyright laws, especially if you use music from other sources.
 In this season, CCLI is offering a 10% discount to new users, which equates to the first month free.